HanoverStatsLabs/resources/labs/Lab2Instructions.md

 \vfill

 It is difficult from this boxplot to identify anything more than the most extreme cases.
 We can provide "less" information per state to enable us to compare the states more easily.
-For instance we can ask what the median is for each state of the female percentage by county:
+For instance we can ask what the median is, for each state, of the female percentage by county:
 ```{r}
 median(~female|state, data=counties) %>% sort()
 ```